reeteesha-roy/50-Days-Of-Code/day10/README.md

 # 🚀 Day 10 – #DrGViswanathan 50 Days Coding Challenge

-Double digits unlocked.
-Let’s go! 🎯 Today’s tasks were about cutting out the middle (literally) and flipping bulbs with some math flair.
+ Today’s tasks were about cutting out the middle (literally) and flipping bulbs with some math flair.

 ---